Frank Caliendo: Frank TV

 Caliendo starred on Frank TV, his own sketch show on the TBS that began airing in November 2007.
 Caliendo was its host and performed in sketches impersonating various celebrities.

 In early 2008, TBS announced that they ordered eight more episodes, which ran later that year.
-The show ended after the fifteenth episode, which aired on December 23, 2008.

 Other appearances

 Caliendo's impression of President George W. Bush earned him an invitation to perform during the 2006 annual Radio-Television Correspondents Dinner.
 Caliendo appeared in the 2007 film The Comebacks as "Chip Imitation" who impersonates John Madden and Al Michaels in the championship game.

-During The Comedy Festival Caliendo hosted a special called The Comedy Festival Presents: Funniest Movies of the Year 2008 where, from Caesars Palace, Caliendo introduced the top ten list for funniest films of 2008 based on an Internet poll.
+During The Comedy Festival Caliendo hosted a special called The Comedy Festival Presents: Funniest Movies of the Year 2008; from Caesars Palace, he introduced the top ten list for funniest films of 2008 based on an Internet poll.

-As of 2019, Caliendo is a recurring guest on the Barstool Sports podcast, Pardon My Take.

 Personal life

 Caliendo lives in Tempe, Arizona with his wife Michelle and their family.